Updated For Version 1.6

 The timing on this rotation is very tight, and it is recommended to practice it a few times before utilizing it in combat.

-The national team has a similar playstyle to Childe vape, and can even use the same rotation (with one added step).
+The team has a similar playstyle to Childe vape, and can even use the same rotation (with one added step).
 While his grouping might be a bit less valuable in this team due to the loss of Childe’s quadratic scaling on riptides, Kazuha can still function as a highly effective support.
 The rotation is as follows:

 - Xingqiu Skill